Independent Study (empirical)

 Independent Study is strongly recommended for students who plan to attend graduate school in any of the research areas of psychology.
 Admission criteria for M.A. and Ph.D. programs often include research experience, and one's likelihood of acceptance into a competitive program is enhanced by having a record of research participation.

 To participate in Independent Study, a student must have an overall GPA and a Psychology GPA of at least 3.0, unless special permission is granted by the Psychology faculty.
 To enroll in an Independent Study, a student must complete a written research proposal (see example below).
 Typically students enrolling in Independent Study have completed a research proposal as part of a Research Practicum; however, as long as the student has found a faculty mentor who is willing to work with them and that student writes a research proposal, taking Research Practicum prior to an Independent Study is not required (though it is recommended).
-In addition to the research proposal, students must complete both the Application for Research in the Department and Independent Study Application forms.
-The research proposal and Independent Study Application should be sent to your research mentor at least three weeks before the date of registration for the term in which the study is to be conducted.
+Students must submit the research proposal and complete the Application for Research in the Department by the first Wednesday of the semester.
+Note, that your research mentor may require an earlier proposal deadline.
 If approved by the Department, the Department Chair will contact the registrar's office and register you for the course.